coldshower/blog/_posts/writing/2018-05-03-writing_honestly.md

 One day, I decided to ask my friend who I knew got good journal grades if I could borrow his journal, just for a night, to see what I could do better.

-I read his journal cover to cover.

-His writing was just so honest.
 Every word he wrote was heartfelt and inviting.
-I couldn't and didn't want to look away.
 All of his vulnerabilities and emotions were clearly laid out, as if he had nothing to hide.
-At that point, I didn't even care about whether the writing was technically sound.
-It was engrossing to read.
+It was like the opposite of Hemingway, and I couldn't turn my eyes away.
+That night, I read his journal cover to cover.

+And from that day, I emulated his style in my own journal entries.
+I started getting A after A.